Reference: The Story of Philosophy

 Was this caricature, or revelation?

-Kant had a formidable intellect.
+Kant was a man of formidable intellect.

 .